 Morgan Myers, LPC

-Some women come in to process their past pain from church and religion like:
+Licensed Professional Counselor specializing in faith and spirituality struggles.
+Some clients come in to process their past pain from church and religion like:

 - dark night of the soul